 The algorithm manages progressive overload through several interlocking systems:

 Periodization ensures recovery happens.
 Build weeks (where overload occurs) alternate with recovery weeks (where adaptation consolidates).
-Beginners get a 2:1 cycle — two build weeks, one recovery.
-More experienced runners get 3:1.
+Beginners get a shorter build block before each recovery week; more experienced runners get a longer one.

-Strength progressive overload follows the same logic: when the last two sessions feel manageable (RPE 7 or below), volume increases 5-10%.
-When effort is too high (RPE 9+) or form breaks down, volume decreases 10-20%.
-Every fourth week is a deload at 60-70%.
+Strength progressive overload follows the same logic: when your recent sessions feel manageable, volume goes up a step.
+When effort is too high or form breaks down, volume comes back down.
+Build blocks are punctuated by a deload week at reduced volume.

 The system doesn’t just tell you to “do more.”
 It tells you exactly how much more, based on what you’ve done recently, and it backs off automatically when the data says you’ve pushed enough.